Cochlear Implants

 A primary care physician may provide information on

-• consideration for genetic or other health issues, and
+• genetic or other health issues and/or conditions; and

 • stability for surgery.